 USDA staff members are strategically placed to monitor agricultural matters globally in more than 160 countries and assist in USDA's efforts to build local capacity.
 Since 2010, USDA has aligned its program with the Feed the Future Initiative to support agriculture development in select focus countries and regions - Ghana, Kenya, East Africa, Bangladesh, Haiti, Guatemala and Central America and worked in all 19 of the Initiative's priority countries.

-- Over the past six years, USDA's international food aid programs benefited approximately 48.3 million individuals globally, with assistance valued at nearly $2.2 billion.
+From 2009-2015, USDA's international food aid programs aimed to benefit over 51 million individuals globally with assistance valued at nearly $2.4 billion.

-- Over the past six years, USDA's McGovern-Dole International Food for Education and Child Nutrition Program supported the education, child development, and food security of some 26 million of the world's poorest children in Africa, Asia, and Latin America.
+Since its inception, USDA's McGovern-Dole International Food for Education and Child Nutrition Program (McGovern-Dole) has supported the education, child development, and food security needs of about 40 million of the world's poorest children and mothers in Africa, Asia, and Latin America.

-- With the support of the McGovern Dole program, the United Nations World Food Program provides a daily breakfast of rice, canned fish, vitamin A-fortified vegetable oil, and yellow split peas to feed pre- and primary school students in the three Cambodian provinces of Siem Reap, Battambang, and Kampong Thom in 2015.
-The project also provides food scholarships, in the form of take home rations, to poor students as an income-based incentive to encourage poor food-insecure households to send their children to school regularly to increase student attendance and retention rates and is directly supporting the Government's vision of achieving basic education for all.
+- With the support of the McGovern-Dole program, the United Nations World Food Program provided a daily breakfast of rice, canned fish, vitamin A-fortified vegetable oil, and yellow split peas to over 218,000 pre- and primary school students in the three Cambodian provinces of Siem Reap, Battambang, and Kampong Thom in 2015.
+The project also provides food scholarships, in the form of take home rations, to poor students as an income-based incentive to encourage poor food-insecure households to send their children to school regularly.
+This is expected to increase student attendance and retention rates and is directly supporting the Government's vision of achieving basic education for all.

-- In order to support the sustainability of McGovern Dole efforts, projects aim to create long-lasting public-private partnerships with businesses and producers.
-While USDA has just started to track these efforts, in the past year, 258 public-private partnerships have been formed.
-Many of the public-private partnerships formed under the McGovern Dole program are partnerships between producer groups who commit to providing food to local schools, supplementing food provided by USDA.
+- In order to support the sustainability of McGovern-Dole efforts, projects aim to create long-lasting public-private partnerships with businesses and producers.
+While USDA has only been tracking these data for two years, in 2015 alone, 167 public-private partnerships have been formed.
+Many of the public-private partnerships formed under the McGovern-Dole program are partnerships between producer groups who commit to providing food to local schools, supplementing food provided by USDA.

 - In fiscal year 2015, over 174,000 individuals received training on agricultural sector productivity or food security training as a result of USDA assistance.

-- In Honduras, the Food for Progress program implemented by USDA's partner TechnoServe, Inc., and focused on the coffee and bean sector, trained 13,406 men and 3,357 women in improved agricultural techniques and technologies.
+- The Honduras Food for Progress program implemented by USDA's partner TechnoServe, Inc., focused on the coffee and bean sector, trained over 8,900 men and 2,200 women in improved agricultural techniques and technologies.
 Bean farmers were trained in bean inoculation, improved bean varieties, and new cultivation techniques.
 In the coffee sector, the Food for Progress program trained Honduran public and private sector such as Good Agricultural Practices (GAP), post-harvest handling, and helping farmers better understand the causes of common coffee bean defects and expectations of international buyers making purchasing decisions.
 The application of new technologies and management practices in the coffee sector has resulted in an increase of $18 million in sales for farmers.

 - USDA Food for Progress programs often support increased access to and utilization of financial services in order to expand agricultural productivity and markets and trade.
-Making more financial loans shows that there is improved access to business development for producers, cooperatives, MSMEs and business enterprises including producers, service providers and manufacturers.
-In fiscal year 2014, USDA supported $12.6 million in agricultural and rural loans in Bangladesh, Guatemala, Haiti, Honduras, Mali and Tanzania.
+Making more financial loans shows that there is improved access to business development for producers, cooperatives, small and medium business enterprises-- including producers, service providers and manufacturers.
+In 2015, USDA partnerships provided over $16 million in agricultural and rural loans in Bangladesh, Guatemala, Haiti, Honduras, Kenya, Liberia, Mali, Tanzania, and Uganda.

-Two of USDA' premier trade and scientific exchange programs play an important role in USDA's food security initiatives:
+Two of USDA's premier trade and scientific exchange programs play an important role in USDA's food security initiatives:

-- The Norman E. Borlaug International Agricultural Science and Technology Fellowship Program (Borlaug Fellowship Program or BFP) promotes food security and economic growth by providing training and collaborative research opportunities to fellows from developing and middle-income countries.
+- The Norman E. Borlaug International Agricultural Science and Technology Fellowship Program (Borlaug Fellowship Program) promotes food security and economic growth by providing training and collaborative research opportunities to fellows from developing and middle-income countries.
 Borlaug fellows are scientists, researchers, or policymakers who are in the early or middle stages of their careers.

-- Over the past six years, USDA's Borlaug Fellowship Program provided training and collaborative research opportunities to 440 scientists and policymakers from developing and middle-income countries, focusing on a wide range of agriculture-related topics including agronomy, veterinary science, nutrition, food safety, sanitary and phytosanitary issues, natural resource management, and biotechnology.
+- USDA's Borlaug Fellowship Program has provided training and collaborative research opportunities to approximately 700 scientists and policymakers from developing and middle-income countries, focusing on a wide range of agriculture-related topics including agronomy, veterinary science, nutrition, food safety, sanitary and phytosanitary issues, natural resource management, and biotechnology.

-- Over the past six years, USDA's Cochran Fellowship Program trained 3,148 agricultural professionals worldwide in areas related to agricultural trade, agribusiness development, management, policy, and marketing.
+- USDA's Cochran Fellowship Program has trained over 16,300 agricultural professionals worldwide in areas related to agricultural trade, agribusiness development, management, policy, and marketing.